NYPL/NYPL-Fundraising-Concepts-2018/problem.goals.statement.md

 ## Problems:

-Lightboxes are annoying, disruptive and cause accessibility issues that are complex and difficult to fix.
+Lightboxes are annoying, disruptive and cause accessibility issues that are complex and difficult to surmount.
 Multiplicty of donate buttons causes a kind of blindness.
+    * see Schomburg & LPA Location pages
+    *
-Is ther parity & continuity from nypl to convio systems?
+Is there parity & continuity from NYPL to Convio systems?
+    * Probably not, so work in that system will probably need to be done

 ## Pages to add to mix:

 Blogs
 best books pages

+## Additional opportunities

+Interstitials in podcasts, and as trailers on other audio recordings.